ProceduresGovernment

 The visualization shows the distribution of Workers Benefit of Fishing Activities and Aquaculture Products in different industries and economic sectors.

-In the same period, the best average salaries were received in Fishing ($9k MX) and Retail Trade of Groceries and Food ($7.79k MX).
+In the same period, the best average salaries were received in Retail Trade of Perfumery and Jewelry Products ($5.16k MX), Business Administration Services ($5.16k MX), and Fishing ($2.79k MX).

 Labor Informality